+The most common form of online advertising is PPC search advertising.
 In the world of online advertising and PPC, search is still considered the golden child.
 Why?
 Because the intent of your audience is super high.

 Users type in what they want into a search bar such as Google, Bing, or Amazon, and the results that are thrown back to them are (should be) totally relevant.
 Since the user has consciously searched for the said product or service, it’s safe to assume that they are in the market for it.

 Speaking of which, a major advantage of PPC advertising is that you can even target specific users who are signalling activity of being ‘in-market’ for your products or services.

 For instance, if somebody who is not into photography starts to search regularly for cameras, DSLR, camera tripods, and other similar products, they will be categorised as being in-market.